forderud/IntelliMouseDriver/README.md

 The feature report also contains a number of other non-zero bytes.
 I don't know if they carry a meaning or are just uninitialized memory.

 ## Driver development
-The Firefly sample is installed as an upper filter driver for Microsoft Pro Intellimouse.
-An application provided with the sample can cause the light of the optical mouse to blink by sending commands to the filter driver using the WMI interface.

-The sample consists of:
-* `firefly.sys` driver: An upper device filter driver for the HID class.
-Based on the [KMDF filter driver for a HID device](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample from Microsoft.
-During start device, the driver registers a WMI class (FireflyDeviceInformation).
-The user mode application connects to the WMI namespace (root\\wmi) and opens this class using COM interfaces.
-Then the application can make requests to read ("get") or change ("set") the current value of the TailLit data value from this class.
-In response to a set WMI request, the driver opens the HID collection using IoTarget and sends [**IOCTL\_HID\_GET\_COLLECTION\_INFORMATION**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/hidclass/ni-hidclass-ioctl_hid_get_collection_information) and [**IOCTL\_HID\_GET\_COLLECTION\_DESCRIPTOR**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/hidclass/ni-hidclass-ioctl_hid_get_collection_descriptor) requests to get the preparsed data.
-The driver then calls [**HidP\_GetCaps**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/hidpi/nf-hidpi-hidp_getcaps) using the preparsed data to retrieve the capabilities of the device.
-After getting the capabilities of the device, the driver creates a feature report to set or clear the feature that causes the light to toggle.
-* `flicker.exe` application: The application opens the WMI interfaces and send set requests to toggle the light.

 Relevant documentation:
 * [Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) installation.